An investigation into CoStar Group Inc. (NASDAQ:CSGP)'s technical aspects - The Dwinnex

 Ratios:

-We take a closer look at CSGP’s different ratios to gain a better understanding of the stock.
-It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 8.28 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 85.54.
-For the most recent quarter (mrq), Quick Ratio is recorded 11.90 and its Current Ratio is at 11.90.
-In the meantime, Its Debt-to-Equity ratio is 0.17 whereas as Long-Term Debt/Eq ratio is at 0.17.
+Our goal is to gain a better understanding of CSGP by taking a closer look at its different ratios.
+It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 6.95 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 89.98.
+For the most recent quarter (mrq), Quick Ratio is recorded 15.40 and its Current Ratio is at 15.40.
+In the meantime, Its Debt-to-Equity ratio is 0.15 whereas as Long-Term Debt/Eq ratio is at 0.15.

 Upgrades & Downgrades